duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-2

-**Q:** What is the Product Owner’s role during Sprint Planning, and why is their active participation important?
+**Q:** {Scan} What is the Product Owner’s role during Sprint Planning, and why is their active participation important?

 - Vietnamese outline:
   - Question: